 At about 2pm I decided I needed some kind of pain relief and so the midwives set up the entonox gas and air for me – I’d forgotten how instantly drunk it made you feel!

 I felt the urge to push at about 2:45pm and it was at this point that LP decided to wake from her nap.
 Debbie went upstairs to get her and she sat quietly with Debbie whilst I was in the pool.
 When I started to push my waters went with a shock, Baby’s head was delivered at 3:02pm and Baby came out at 3:03pm with the next push!
-Kelly pushed Baby down through my legs and I brought It up to the surface, at this point Debbie had given LP to Hubby and they were both there, Hubby emotional as I said ‘It’s a boy, We’ve got a blue one!’ and I was crying out of relief, shock and every other emotion.
+Kelly pushed Baby down through my legs and I brought It up to the surface, at this point Debbie had given LP to Dave and they were both there, Dave emotional as I said ‘It’s a boy, We’ve got a blue one!’ and I was crying out of relief, shock and every other emotion.

 So Troy Alexander Wishart was born at 3:03pm on 10th May, 16 days early, in our birth pool in the lounge!
 He was covered in vernix and I stayed in the pool with him until his cord stopped pulsing.
-Hubby then cut his cord and Debbie took him to clean him off and look him over.
+Dave then cut his cord and Debbie took him to clean him off and look him over.
 I then had an injection in my leg and delivered the placenta into the pool.

 The midwives then helped me onto a makeshift bed (a duvet and shower curtains)on the sofa where I had skin to skin with Troy whilst I was examined for damage – no tears or stitches again!
 Amazing.